ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image displays a page from an annual development report with a clean and professional layout.
-Key elements include:
+The image depicts a page from an annual development report with a clean and organized layout.
+The page is divided into three main horizontal sections:

-- The main heading at the top reads "REGIONAL DEVELOPMENT CORPORATION."
-- Below the heading, there are multiple sections of text.
-The text is presented in a formal report style, describing various aspects of the organization's development initiatives.
-- On the right side of the text, there is a bar chart showing "2018 Households Built" with different colored bars representing different regions or categories.
-- The bottom right corner has the page number "7".

-The overall design is simple and focuses on text content supported by the bar chart for visual representation of data.
-The background features subtle blue curved shapes adding a modern look without distracting from the main content.
+1. The top section has a blue background featuring a rectangular box with white text titled "POVERTY."
+Below this title is a subheading "Household Poverty Incidence," and the section includes a short descriptive paragraph outlining the changes in household poverty rates, specifically noting a decrease in poverty incidence from 23.7% in 2012 to 21.7% in 2018.

+2. The middle section, on a lighter blue background, is titled "Poverty Rates (2012 and 2018)."
+It presents a visual bar chart comparing poverty incidence across different regions or categories for the years 2012 and 2018.
+The chart uses shades of blue, with darker blue bars for 2012 and lighter blue bars for 2018, showing a visible reduction in most categories.

+3. The bottom section contains a line graph called "Poverty Gap."
+This graph illustrates the average income shortfall as a percentage against the poverty line for the years 2012 and 2018.
+It shows a decreasing trend, indicating reduced poverty gaps.
+Some textual explanations and numerical values accompany the graph to provide context.

+Overall, the design uses a consistent color scheme in blue tones with white text for emphasis.
+Key elements include section titles, charts, and brief explanatory text focused on illustrating poverty incidence trends and analysis between 2012 and 201
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p2_img1.png)